analogdevicesinc/aditof_sdk/doc/linux/user_guide.md

 ### Enable the USB connection to the host PC
 - After the DragonBoard boots up press the S3 button on the camera board.
 This will start on the DragonBoard the application that manages the USB host interface
 - Once the USB connection is active the DS4 LED will light up on the camera board and the USB camera driver will be loaded on the PC enabling the communication between the host PC and the camera system
- - To check whether the camera has been recongnized by the USB bus, open up a terminal a run command:
+ - To check if the camera has been recongnized by the host PC, open up a terminal and run command:
  ```
  dmesg
  ```